-- (a) On each of the graphs, label which curve is S, which is I, and which is R. - (b) Which of the above two graphs corresponds to the larger value of b?
+- (a) On each of the graphs, label which curve is S, which is I, and which is R. In each graph, the "backwards S" curve is S, the "bell" curve is I, and the "S" curve is R. - (b) Which of the above two graphs corresponds to the larger value of b?
 Please explain.
+The top one.
+Remember b = 1/k, where k is the number of days to recovery.
+So larger b means smaller k, which means faster recovery, which we see in the top graph.

-3. Consider an epidemic that progresses according to the usual SIR model, except that, now, recovered people become susceptible again (and can infect again) after m days.

-(a) Modify the usual SIR equations to reflect this new feature (wherein recovered can become susceptible again).
+- 3. Consider an epidemic that progresses according to the usual SIR model, except that, now, recovered people become susceptible again (and can infect again) after m days. - (a) Modify the usual SIR equations to reflect this new feature (wherein recovered can become susceptible again).
 HINTS: (a) Your new equations will look a lot like the old ones, but with some new terms added on.
 These terms should account for the facts that, now, on average, 1/m of the recovered population gets added to susceptible population, and subtracted from the recovered population, on any given day. (b) Your new equations should involve unspecified parameters a, b, and c, where a and b are as above, and c = 1/m.